DC Circuit Components 221

 oxidize

 To release or remove electrons from an atom, an ion, or a molecule.
-Oxidation is used to rank the metals on the electromotive series.
+Metals that are more likely to oxidize are often used as the anode in batteries.

 path

 A conductor that directs electricity in a circuit.
-The path is often copper wire.
+Paths are often made of copper wire.

 piezoelectricity

-An electrical charge produced by mechanical manipulation of a crystal.
-Piezoelectricity can be produced by stretching, compressing, striking, or twisting a crystal.
+An electrical charge produced by mechanically manipulating certain solid materials.
+Piezoelectricity can be produced by stretching, compressing, striking, or twisting some crystals and ceramics.

 PN diode